Why Mortgage Rates May Not Go Higher – NMP Skip to main content

 Thereafter, lenders should continue to see the Fed holding rates steady until December 2023, when it begins to normalize policy in steady 25 bp increments.
 The Fed is likely to put a lid on terminal rates, while also signaling a long on-hold period.
 Many think the pricing of nearly seven rate cuts by the end of 2024 is excessive.
 Put another way, there is a good chance that we’ve seen the high for 30-year mortgage rates.

-This article was originally published in the Mortgage Banker Magazine December 2022 issue.
+This article originally appeared in Mortgage Banker Magazine, on the week of December 1, 2022.

 About the author